-Following approval of the annual accounts by the shareholders at the Annual General Meeting of the Shareholders in June 11, 2020 a dividend distribution of EUR 0.44 thousand per common share was approved, corresponding to a dividend paid in of EUR 8,900 thousand in 2020.
+Following approval of the annual accounts by the shareholders at the Annual General Meeting of the Shareholders on June 11, 2020 a dividend distribution of EUR 0.50 thousand per common share was approved, corresponding to a dividend paid in of EUR 8,900 thousand in 2020.
 The distribution was made partially from the "other reserve" and from "retained earnings".

-With reference to 2019, in June 28, 2019, a dividend distribution of EUR 0.31 thousand per common share was approved, corresponding to a dividend paid in of EUR 6,170 thousand in 2019.
+With reference to 2019, on June 28, 2019, Stevanato Group Shareholder's meeting approved the distribution of EUR 6,170 thousand dividends.
 The distribution was made from the "other reserve".